 Tessa had a group of friends over to study so I figured I better make them a healthy snack, something that would help all those brain cells work a littler harder! , I found this recipe for hummus on the very first blog I ever visited, it was just someone’s personal family blog but it introduced me to the world of blogging.
-This was in the early days of blogs and no one really knew what they were.
-I was intrigued with the idea of a blog so I went out and bought myself Blogging for Dummies (for real!)
-And the next week I had a blog and look where it got me!
+That blog inspired me to start my own.

 What is Hummus?

-Hummus is a Middle Eastern dip made from cooked garbanzo beans and tahini which is sesame seed paste.
-Hummus is also a healthy treat!
-It is full of nutrients, protein, dietary fiber, and heart-healthy omega fatty acids.
+It is a Middle Eastern dip made from cooked garbanzo beans and tahini which is sesame seed paste.
+It is also a healthy treat that is full of nutrients, protein, dietary fiber, and heart-healthy omega fatty acids.
 And it is also delicious.
-Homemade hummus is so easy and so much better than store bought hummus.
+Homemade hummus is so easy and so much better than store bought version.

 How Do You Make Hummus?

-- Just add all the ingredients, garbanzo beans, tahini, garlic, lemon juice and some seasonings into the food processor and pulse it until your desired consistency.
+- Add all ingredients including, garbanzo beans, tahini, garlic, lemon juice and some seasonings into the food processor and pulse it until your desired consistency.

-- Be sure and save some of the liquid you drain from the garbanzo beans to add into the hummus if you want it thinner and smoother.
+- Save some of the liquid you drain from the garbanzo beans to add into the hummus if you want it thinner and smoother.
 I like mine with a little texture.

-Serve your hummus with a variety of raw veggies.
-It is great with carrots, tomatoes, and cucumbers.
-And don’t forget some focaccia bread and crackers.
 Drizzle the top of the hummus with some olive oil, a sprinkle of paprika and some chopped parsley.
-This ads some nice color.
+This adds some nice color.

 - 1/3 cups tahini sesame paste Should be able to find this in the ethnic section of your grocery store.

-- 2 tablespoons water or liquid from the chickpeas
+- 2 Tbsp water or liquid from the chickpeas

 - 8 dashes hot sauce optional